-Aged Care and Indigenous Health Minister Ken Wyatt has announced the Turnbull government has allocated $14 million through the National Health and Medical Research Council to tackle the rising challenge of Aboriginal dementia.
+Aged Care and Indigenous Health Minister Ken Wyatt has announced the Australian government has allocated $14 million through the National Health and Medical Research Council to tackle the rising challenge of Aboriginal dementia.

-“These projects are an important part of the Turnbull Government’s $200 million Boosting Dementia Research initiative, to fast-track interventions and treatment and keep Australia at the forefront of this critical field,” said Aged Care Minister and Indigenous Health Minister Ken Wyatt.
+“These projects are an important part of the $200 million Boosting Dementia Research Initiative, to fast-track interventions and treatment and keep Australia at the forefront of this critical field,” said Aged Care Minister and Indigenous Health Minister Ken Wyatt.

 “From physical fitness to brain training, we expect this research to generate information that will translate directly into improved health outcomes and a better quality of life for Aboriginal Australians with dementia."